-The price, efficiency and clean nature of LNG is the reason why it is seen as the bridge in our shift from unclean to clean fuels.
-Wind, Hydro and Solar have a long way to go to cover our complete energy demand.
+The price, efficiency and the clean nature of LNG is the reason why it is seen as the bridge in our shift from unclean to clean fuels.
+Wind, Hydro and Solar have a long way to go when it comes to covering our complete energy demand.
 As we push towards decarbonising our planet, LNG presents an option to fill the large energy gaps left over by the renewables sector.
 It also allows the renewable energy market to disconnect from the political pressure of over-expectations and mature naturally as a technology.

-The USA presents an excellent example of how LNG can be utilised and its direct effect on reducing carbon emissions.
+The USA presents an excellent example of the boom in LNG and its direct effect on reducing carbon emissions.
 While the worldwide consumption of coal increased, LNG in the USA replaced coal as the largest source of electricity generation in 2016, accounting for 32% of all the electricity produced.